The fundamental representation of pricing adjustments: Meta-adjustments

-As in Equation \eqref{eq:meta-prices}, our target CVA $\hat U$ looks identical to $U$, except for being evaluated under $\hq$.
+noting that $V^+ = V$ since we are considering a long call option.
+As in \eqref{eq:meta-prices}, our target CVA $\hat U$ looks identical to $U$, except it is evaluated under $\hq$.
 Recalling that e.g.~$dX_t=\mu_tdt+\sigma_tdW_t$, we encode (Ho-Lee and Black-Scholes) dynamics of $\lambda_t$ and $S_t$ under $\qq$ and $\hq$ through the functions

 for constants $\sigma_\lambda,\hat\sigma_\lambda,\sigma_S>0$, along with correlations $\hat\rho=\rho$.
-Notice that since $dS_t=\sigma_S S_tdW^S_t$ under both $\qq$ and $\hq$, our meta-adjustment $A=\hat U-U$ \emph{purely} captures the impact from hazard rate volatility risk, summarised by the mapping
+Notice that since $dS_t=\sigma_S S_t\,dW^S_t$ under both $\qq$ and $\hq$, our meta-adjustment $A=\hat U-U$ purely captures the impact from hazard rate volatility risk, summarised by the mapping